Cannoneer Jabůrek: Czech

 There was a comic duetto "Stará vojna" featuring two fictional military invalids: Cannoneer Jabůrek and Private Kalina, music by Josef Paukner, lyrics by Josef Šváb.

-The song about Jabůrek is mentioned in the book The Good Soldier Švejk.
+The song about Jabůrek is performed in the book The Good Soldier Švejk by a duet of Švejk and Volunteer Marek in a military prison cell.
+Somewhat later Marek starts inventing similar military feats about heroism of their military comrades.
+For example, with head torn off, the body shoots down an enemy plane.

-The brave cannoneer is in the center of the plot of a satirical radio play Jaburek by Austrian playwright Franz Hiesel.
+The brave cannoneer is in the center of the plot of a 1986 satirical "historical fiction radio play" Jaburek by Austrian playwright Franz Hiesel.